Policies

 Quiet Hours

-It is the responsibility of each hall government to establish a schedule of quiet hours for the year which will be conducive to sleep and studying and remain in effect through the week before each finals week.
-During both finals weeks there will be 24 hour quiet hours in order for students to have an environment that is appropriate for studying.
-The quiet hours of Sunday - Thursday: 10:00 pm - 8:00 am; Friday and Saturday: Midnight - 10:00 am; will be the established quiet hours until the hall government establishes new quiet hours.
-While these are standard quiet hour guidelines, residents are expected to exercise courtesy and consideration with regard to noise at all times.
-These hours are enforced 24 hours a day.
+It is the responsibility of each hall government to establish a schedule of quiet hours for the year which will be conducive to sleep and studying and remain in effect through the week before each final's week.
+During both finals weeks there will be 24-hour quiet hours in order for students to have an environment that is appropriate for studying.
+The quiet hours of Sunday - Thursday: 10:00 pm - 8:00 am; Friday and Saturday: Midnight - 10:00 am; will be the established quiet hours unless the hall government establishes new quiet hours with resident consensus and Housing department approval.

-1. Meet with your Hall Director (HD):
+- Meet with your Resident Director (RD):

 - Your hall staff will want to know if there are specific reasons you would like to move that should be addressed within the community.

-- If your request to change rooms is approved, your HD will submit the request to be processed by the UND Housing Assignments staff.
+- If your request to change rooms is approved, your RD will submit the request to be processed by the UND Housing Assignments staff.
 Requests approved after Wednesday will be processed the following Wednesday.

-2. Room Change Timeline
+- Room Change Timeline

-Wednesday: If there is a space available based on the preferences you have indicated, you will receive an email offering you the space.
+- Wednesday: If there is a space available based on the preferences you have indicated, you will receive an email offering you the space.

-Thursday at Noon: Deadline to accept or decline the space.
+- Thursday at Noon: Deadline to accept or decline the space.
 Not responding in the allotted time will be the equivalent of declining the offer.

-Friday after 4:30 pm: Staff will be available to complete the check-in process for your new assignment.
+- Friday after 4:30 pm: Staff will be available to complete the check-in process for your new assignment.

-Sunday before 10:00 pm: Deadline to complete your room change and check-out of your former room assignment.
+- Sunday before 10:00 pm: Deadline to complete your room change and check-out of your former room assignment.

-Room changes are not complete until you have completed a check-out with the hall staff.
+- Room changes are not complete until you have completed a check-out with the hall staff.

 When your scheduled check-out time arrives, all of your belongings must be out of your room.
 Your area should be clean and in the same set-up arrangements as when you moved in.
 When you check-out with your RA, please make sure you have taken care of the following items: